Banc of California set to merge with rival PacWest - KTVZ

 “The combined company will have the strength and market position to support the banking needs of small and medium-size businesses in California and to capitalize on the opportunities created for stronger financial institutions in the wake of the recent banking industry turmoil,” said Jared Wolff, president and CEO of Banc of California, in a statement.
 Wolff will continue to serve as president and CEO of the merged bank.

 PacWest stock closed down 27% on Tuesday following early reports from The Wall Street Journal of the deal.
+However, it was up 30% in after-hours trading.
+Once the deal closes, PacWest shareholders are set to receive 0.66 of a share of Banc of California for each share they own.

 Meanwhile, Banc of California closed 11% higher.
-Both stocks were up slightly in after-hours trading.
+The stock was up around 10% in after-hours trading.

 The-CNN-Wire